jxjo/AirfoilEditor/README.md

 * Repanel and normalize the airfoil
 * Modify the geometry parameters thickness, camber, its high points, trailing edge gap
 * Create a Bezier curve based 'copy' of an airfoil
-* (not in 2.0 beta) Merge an airfoil with another airfoil
+* Blend an airfoil with another airfoil

 The driver for this app was to overcome some of the artefacts using xfoils geometry routines (for example used in Xflr5) when creating geometric 'high quality' airfoils.
 The focus of the app is on pure geometry work with airfoils - aerodynamic aspects are out of scope.